kumar1202/semantic-release-chef/README.md

 - Update metadata file with new tag
 - Run berks install to update Berksfile.lock

+Then use the git plugin to define metadata.rb and Berksfile.lock as git changeable files, defined after the chef plugin ofcourse.

 Publish Step
-- Publish cookbook to local supermarket
+- Publish cookbook to local supermarket/chef server

 Configs